 PLUS loans taken out before July 1, 2006 have a variable interest rate that changes annually.
 The maximum interest rate is 9 percent.

-Loans made on or after July 1, 2006 have a fixed interest rate of 7.9 percent for Direct PLUS loans and 8.5 percent for PLUS loans through private lenders.
+Loans made on or after July 1, 2006 have a fixed interest rate of 8.5 percent.

 The guarantor may charge an insurance premium of one percent of the loan principal, plus an origination fee of three percent.

-Various lenders in Minnesota (including banks, savings and loan associations and credit unions) participate in the PLUS loan program.
+More than 500 lenders in Minnesota participate in the program, including banks, savings and loan associations and credit unions.
 Borrowers unable to find a PLUS lender should contact the Great Lakes Higher Education Guaranty Corporation at (651) 290-8795 or (800) 366-0032.

 What Are Your Repayment Options?

 Repayment of both principal and interest begins within 60 days of receiving the loan and extends from five to 10 years.
-For loans disbursed on or after July 1, 2008, the borrower has the option to delay the principal repayment start date until after the student graduates.
-The amount borrowed will determine the minimum monthly payment, but no payment will be less than $50 per month
+The amount borrowed determines the minimum monthly payment, but no payment will be less than $50 a month.

 Borrowers can choose a standard, extended or graduated repayment plan.